Brecon: Mum killer failed by mental health team say family

 They included 50 sharp force injuries to her face, four stab wounds to the neck, sharp force injuries to her chest and a number of "defence type" injuries to her forearms.

+At 21:30 BST, Griffiths called the police and admitted stabbing his mother.

-She was found by police officers at a property in Llanfrynach and was airlifted to hospital, but died the next day.
+Emergency services arrived at her farmhouse in Llanfrynach and she was airlifted to hospital, but died the next day.

 The family said in a statement after the case that three mental health workers visited the family farm "at different times in the dark" having "forewarned" Griffiths of their arrival.

-They said: "There is no doubt in the family's mind that the frenzied onslaught that night was provoked by the actions of the mental health team and that his deteriorating behaviour was not helped, but made worse by them in the weeks leading up to the incident.
+They added: "There is no doubt in the family's mind that the frenzied onslaught that night was provoked by the actions of the mental health team and that his deteriorating behaviour was not helped, but made worse by them in the weeks leading up to the incident.

 "We believe mum's death could have been prevented.